GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/bugzilla.rst

 This won't create tasks for bugs in other states.
 The default open statuses:
 "NEW,ASSIGNED,NEEDINFO,ON_DEV,MODIFIED,POST,REOPENED,ON_QA,FAILS_QA,PASSES_QA"

+If you're on a more recent Bugzilla install, the NEEDINFO status no longer exists, and has been replaced by the "needinfo?" flag.
+Set "bugzilla.include_needinfos" to "True" to have taskwarrior also add bugs where information is requested of you.
+The "bugzillaneedinfo" UDA will be filled in with the date the needinfo was set.

+To see all your needinfo bugs, you can use "task bugzillaneedinfo.any: list".

 If the filtering options are not sufficient to find the set of bugs you'd like, you can tell Bugwarrior exactly which bugs to sync by pasting a full query URL from your browser into the ``bugzilla.query_url`` option::